 County Stormwater Staff is also responsible for reviewing building and development proposals within FEMA’s Special Flood Hazard Area (SFHA).
-The Planning & Development Department has two (2) staff members who are Certified Floodplain Managers (CFM) and are qualified to review applications.
+The Building & Zoning Department has two (2) staff members who are Certified Floodplain Managers (CFM) and are qualified to review applications.

 Any building permit application for a new structure (or part of a structure) proposed within the SFHA must include an “Elevation Certificate” showing that the lowest finished floor is 2 feet above the Base Flood Elevation (BFE) or an approved Letter of Map Change from FEMA.
 If these items are not provided or are unattainable, the building permit will not be issued.